The Society of Folk Dance Historians (SFDH)

 The Bible in Israeli Folk Dances

-Information: The abridged book version as seen here was first published in the original German in choreae 5 (1998), 22-50.
+Information: The abridged book version was first published in the original German in choreae 5 (1998), 22-50.
 Revised extended versions in German and in English were both published in Germany under the title: Die Bibel im Israelischen Volkstanz (Willrich 2001) respectively.
 The Bible in Israeli Folk Dances (Willrich 2001).

 For many Central Europeans whose thinking has mainly been influenced by Christianity, Israel is the "Holy Land," in which religion has played an especially important role since time immemorial.
 Jews are considered to be extremely fond of dancing, both traditionally and contemporarily.
 In fact, more and more folk dances are being produced in Israel today and folk dancing is still more widespread than in hardly any other nation.
 A considerable number of the Israeli folk dances that have spread throughout the German-speaking countries of Europe were (as is known) influenced by the Bible.
 Thus, at a quick glance, one might be tempted to think that Israeli folk dancing is characterized by a special proximity to the nation's religious customs and biblical foundation, and that it is to a considerable extent permeated by the religious motives of Judaism.
 In reality, however, things appear quite different if one takes the time to examine the range of Israeli folk dances that (until) now exist.
 Biblical lyrics, which this article will attempt to examine closely, can only be found in a very limited number of the songs to which the folk dances have been set.